-- Slow down before making turns.
+• Slow down before making turns.
 Signal your intent, at least 100 feet before the turn.
-Signals let pedestrians and drivers know what you plan to do. - While waiting to turn, keep your wheels straight and your foot on the brake.
-If your vehicle is struck from the rear, you will be less likely to be pushed into oncoming traffic.
+Signals let pedestrians and drivers know what you plan to do.

 Left turn: After checking traffic behind you and signaling your intent, move into the lane closest to the center line.
 If there are no lines marking the lanes, move your vehicle to the right of the center of the road.
 Look right and left before starting the turn.
 Yield right of way, if necessary.
 Turn the steering wheel hand-over-hand, and complete the turn in the first lane right of the center line.